jgregoriorincon/pnn/Readme.md

 This project is to document production-level Docker setup.
 Please note that Django application is rudimentary and not fit for production.

 ## Docker Setup
-Detailed documentation of Docker setup can be found in above blog.
+Detailed documentation of Docker setup.
 It discusses in detail `Dockerfile`, `entrypoint.sh` and `start.sh`

 #### Useful Commands